All Products

 Role Name

-Enter the name of the RAM role created in the account to be backed up, such as hbrcrossrole.
+Enter the name of the RAM role that you created in the account to be backed up, such as hbrcrossrole.

 Important

-Click Check Permissions to check whether the previous authorization configuration is correct.
-If an error is reported, check the configuration and try again.
-If the check is successful, the message You are authorized to access the resources of this role. appears.
+Click Check Permissions to verify that the authorization is correctly configured.
+If an error is reported, check your configuration and try again.
+If the check is successful, the following message appears: You are authorized to access the resources of this role.

 Account Alias